swbuchanan/implied-stock-distributions/README.md

 # SPX Option-Implied Probability Distributions

+⚠️ There are some problems with the analysis in this project as it currently stands. ⚠️ Stay tuned for an updated version for which unfortunately the headline result does not hold... :(

 This project studies how probability distributions for future S&P 500 levels can be extracted from SPX option prices and how well they match realized outcomes.

 From historical option chains, the project: